 3. Categorical Aggregation

 Categorical aggregation looks at groups of data according to certain categories.
-This methodology provides ease when comparing different segments’ performance or determining how many factors influenced outcomes.
-For instance, if a company wants to identify specific demographics responsible for buying behavior, then it can group customers according to their age bracket, earning potential, or industrial sector, which can provide insights into their preferences.
+It makes it easy to compare different segments’ performance or determine how many factors influence their outcomes.
+If a company wants to identify specific demographics responsible for buying behavior, then it can group customers according to their age bracket, earning potential, or industrial sector, which can provide insights into their preferences.

 4. Hierarchical Aggregation

 Hierarchical aggregation will roll up data across all the levels of a hierarchy and yet drill down the respective data treatment if necessary.
-Thus, it is helpful, especially in handling a complex organizational structure or multi-leveled data.
+It is helpful in handling a complex organizational structure and multi-leveled data.
+You can also use it to define data aggregation on a deeper level in your organization.

 5. Cross-tabulation Aggregation

-Cross-tabulation aggregation or contingency tables analysis combines data of two or more categories into a summary table as this was based on generalization.
-This data aggregation method helps in examining the relationship or association between the variables across the tables.
+Cross-tabulation aggregation combines data of two or more categories into a summary table as this was based on generalization.
+This data aggregation method helps in examining the relationships or associations between variables across tables.

 What are the Data Aggregation Benefits?